rdsea/bigdataplatforms/tutorials/basickafka/README.md

 # Installing and running Apache Kafka

->Note: Currently, Apache Kafka has a version without the Zookepper dependency but we still illustrate Apache Kafka versions with Zookepper.
-Furthermore, the illustration may not be worked  with the most up-to-date Kafka version.
-You may also use the container version for your study.
+>Note: In this tutorial, we use Apache Kafka without the Zookepper dependency.
+>For [setting up Kafka with Zookeeper you can use the old tutorial](https://github.com/rdsea/bigdataplatforms/tree/331ae2516d9accf32e9dbcbda1a7c94795d17e49/tutorials/basickafka) or check document from Kafka

 ## Introduction

 Apache Kafka is a distributed streaming platform used for building real-time data pipelines and streaming apps [Kafka documentation](http://kafka.apache.org/documentation.html).
 In this manual, all the commands and  are written in bold-italic.
 The commands to be typed on the terminal window are preceded by a dollar ($) sign.